What Comes out of those Mermaid’s Purses?

 About a month ago, one of our students found a mermaid’s purse in the Captiva seagrass beds.
 We often find these egg cases washed up in the wrack line and are sometimes lucky enough to see a tiny creature wiggling around inside.
-We usually toss them back into the ocean, but this time, we decided to bring it back to our tanks to see if we could find out what exactly would hatch.
+We usually toss them back into the ocean, but this time, we decided to bring them back to our tanks to see if we could find out what exactly would hatch.

 We know that some sharks and skates house their eggs in mermaid’s purses, but we weren’t exactly sure which species we had on our hands.
 Skates are related to sharks and rays, and look very similar to the latter; they have a cartilage skeleton, flattened body, and enlarged pectoral fins.
 Unlike rays, however, skates lay their eggs in a small pouch made of collagen proteins that protect the developing embryo for up to 12 weeks.
 During this time, the skate will grow into a fully developed and independent juvenile, ready to take on the ocean.